juanruizmar/parahoy/readme.txt

-This repository contain various files that were developped during some months by somebody who was learning how to programming, not by a professional, having no warranty of correct results.
+This repository contain various files that were developped during long time by somebody who was learning how to programming, not by a professional, having no warranty of correct results.

 Three of these could be compiled producing three programs that work together as a daily planner.
 The functions provided by them are: